Hawo28709/CS3338-Final-Project/README.md

 How to Download or Access the Application
 4.1 Requirements

-Node.js 18+ (for frontend and backend)
+-Node.js 18+ (for frontend and backend)
-npm or yarn
+-npm or yarn
-PostgreSQL/MySQL or SQLite for development
+-PostgreSQL/MySQL or SQLite for development

 4.2 Running the Frontend